 y = 43/11 ≈ 3.909

-A more compact formula for find a triangle's orthocenter exists, but you need to be familiar with the concept of the tangent.
+A more compact formula for finding a triangle's orthocenter exists, but you need to be familiar with the concept of the tangent, which we described in the tangent calculator.
 To find the orthocenter coordinates H = (x, y), you need to solve these equations:

 While those orthocenter formulas may look way easier than the previous instructions on how to find the coordinates of the center, you probably don't have the triangle's angles, α, β, and γ, provided, do you?

 So you'll probably need to find them first.
 Use the Pythagorean theorem to find the length of the triangle's sides.
 Then apply the law of cosines to find the angles of the triangle.
-Our orthocenter calculator has all of this built in.
+Our orthocenter calculator has all of this built in, but if you want to do it step by step, then you can use the Pythagorean theorem calculator and law of cosines calculator.

 Orthocenter properties and trivia